PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/07-Conclusion.md

 risks, and we facilitate the transfer of those risks to third parties.
 We do this by providing our clients access to algorithms that help them discover and mitigate their risk exposures.
-Our algorithms are hosted on a sophisticated, web-based platform located at www.demex.tech.

-Our computational platform comprises nearly one hundred man-years of efforts, and to no surprise, is written largely in the MATLAB and Python languages.
+Our algorithms are hosted on a sophisticated, [web-based platform](www.demex.tech) comprising nearly one hundred man-years of efforts.
+To no surprise, this platform is written largely in the MATLAB and Python languages.

 Analytics and technology are the core of our business, and client relationships are the foundation of that business.
 We share our platform and our analyses